 For those that have been around a while, I know you have had the dubious experience where the “A” team is the one who comes in to pitch and ignites the room but when it comes time to deliver, you find yourself working with the “B” team and feeling a bit flat and disconnected by the efforts of junior staffers.

 Don’t get me wrong, there is a lot you can learn from the way a team prepares for a pitch and what they present.
-This is a great introduction as to what they can really do, just don’t let it be the only one.
-Flashy ideas and sparkling creative can be very impressive but going from concept in a controlled environment like a small presentation to actually carrying it through to your actual event experience is another.
+This is a great introduction to what they can really do, just don’t let it be the only one.
+Flashy ideas and sparkling creative can be very impressive, but going from concept in a controlled environment like a small presentation to actually carrying it through to your actual event experience is another.

-When you are conducting these fact-finding meetings, treat them exactly as that and use it as an opportunity to really look under the hood and assess not just capability, but approach.
-Is the team in the room actually listening to you or are they just presenting?
+When you are conducting these fact-finding meetings, treat them as exactly that and use it as an opportunity to really look under the hood and assess not just capability, but approach.
+Is the team in the room actually listening to you, or are they just presenting?
 You want to see process in action and glimpses of how they are going to dig deeper to understand your goals and audience needs.
 More importantly, you need unique ideas that can be brought to bear beyond simply providing execution.
 You need ideas that can actually shape direction.

 Find a partner that is authentic, who wants to get to know your organization, asks a lot of questions, and ultimately devises the right creative solution, not just the right now idea.
 This approach is not just full-on wiz-bang, rather providing true understanding as to what will ultimately drive innovative creative and provide for a more engaging and immersive event experience.
 To that end, a great question you can interject is: